richardboat/academic-kickstart/content/authors/admin/_index.md

 Richard Adjei-Boateng is a final year Masters student studying Mathematics with a specialization in Mathematical Economics at the Western Kentucky University.
 His research interests include copula modeling, data science and Economics.

-He also loves to play active sports.
+He loves to play active sports.